pcustic/PrvaPomoc/README.md

 It is not meant to be a handbook from which you would learn first aid procedures but rather an assistant in stressful emergency situations.

-App was made by Vesna Magjarević and me with the official support from Croatian Red Cross.
-It was a part of App Start Contest 2017.
+App was made by Vesna Magjarević and me with the official support from the Croatian Red Cross.
+It was, at its current version, developed for  the student mobile application competition App Start Contest 2017.
+We are planning to further expand it in the future.